henrychan990805/deep-learning-challenge/README.md

 # deep-learning-challenge
 ## Overview
-This analysis is aimed to create and train a deep-learning model that can help Alphabet Soup select the applicants with the best chance of success in their venture.
+This analysis aims to create and train a deep-learning model that can help Alphabet Soup select the applicants with the best chance of success in their venture.
 The libraries that are mainly used are Sklearn, Pandas, and Tensorflow.
-The database that are provided can be find and download from
+The data that are provided can be found and downloaded from
 "https://static.bc-edx.com/data/dl-1-2/m21/lms/starter/charity_data.csv".
-In the analysis, the model are optimized multiple times.
+In the analysis, the models are optimized multiple times.
 Different versions of the model are saved as HDF5 files.
 ## Results
 ![Data_Overview](https://github.com/henrychan990805/deep-learning-challenge/blob/c00672fa5de465ac01558c9fce85faa2cd84b804/ScreenShots/Data_Overview.png)
 ### Data Processing